mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Sher
-The Sher system was virtually uninhabited until the early years of the Third Imperium when it became host to the Core’s largest prison system.
+The Sher system was virtually uninhabited until the early years of the Third Imperium when it became host to the Core's largest prison system.
 There are several facilities, each designed to house criminals of various stripes, from organised crime bosses to mass murderers.
 The prisons are reserved only for those